Kamov KA-26 helicopter in 1/72 scale: building the Amodel kit

 Masking tape was used through out.

-The cockpit interior was detailed with some bits.
-I also added a red emergency box and straps made from tape.
+The cockpit interior was detailed with some bits such as a red emergency box and seat straps made from tape.

-The kit decals are very vulnerable.
+The kit decals are very vulnerable, so take care here.
 One slide door was set open and each VoPo emblem was cut to get a better adherence to the surfaces.

 The forward window needed masking as well and white glue to fit and close gaps.
 These sections were painted white when dried as well as the frames.
 All masking tape was removed, also showing now the various windows.

 I found that the main gear legs #81 are about 3 mm too long.
 I also drilled out the main wheels aisles.
 During the assembly, work in stages and sand as needed.
 The smaller bits were often also replaced with Evergreen rod and also metal needles such as for the pitot on the nose.
 Also on the KA-26 rear view mirrors are seen as well as wind screen wipers.
-These were made from scrap. (see my IPMS.NL walk around for detail photos of a KA-26 seen in Buckeburg).
+These were made from scrap. (see my own IPMS.NL walk around for detail photos of a KA-26 seen in the Buckeburg museum, Germany).

-The model got a gloss varnish coat airbrushing Johnson Future/ Pledge and the main rotors were fitted.
+The model finally got a gloss varnish coat airbrushing Johnson Future/ Pledge and the main rotors were fitted loosely.
 That completed this tiny nice special helicopter model.